The Notorious Landlady: Plot

+Gridley learns that the mysterious man is a minister and that Carly has sold him her organ because she is strapped for money.
+When Gridley returns to the townhouse, Carly asks him to leave, having packed his bags.
+He insists he does not care if she murdered her husband and tells her that he loves her.
+Gridley calls Oliphant to inform him that he will not spy on Carly anymore.
+During their conversation, a gunshot is heard.
+Gridley rushes to Carly's room to find her standing over Miles' body with a gun in her hand.

+At her trial, Carly recounts on the stand that Miles sneaked into her room and admitted to setting her up for his murder.
+He had stolen valuable jewels, and had been faking his death since killing the assassin who was sent after him.
+Carly and Miles were struggling for his gun when it went off.
+At the coroner's inquest, Carly is exonerated when Agatha Brown, a private nurse for Carly's crippled next-door neighbor, Mrs. Dunhill, testifies that she witnessed Carly struggling with Miles before she killed him in self-defense.

+After the inquest, Gridley overhears Mrs. Brown attempting to blackmail Carly for a pawn ticket to a candelabra that Miles used to stash the stolen jewels in.
+Carly realizes that it was actually Mrs. Dunhill who saw her kill Miles, not Mrs. Brown.
+Gridley and Carly try to retrieve the candelabra but find the pawnbroker murdered.
+They then locate Mrs. Brown in a Penzance seaside resort, where they catch her pushing Mrs. Dunhill's wheelchair down a cliff edge to silence her.
+Gridley saves Mrs. Dunhill while Carly knocks Mrs. Brown out, just as Ambruster and Oliphant arrive by helicopter.
+Ambruster reassigns Gridley to the United States, and Carly is going with him.

 Production

 The film was announced in December 1957 with Richard Quine to direct and Jack Lemmon to star opposite Victoria Shaw, and filming was originally scheduled to begin in February 1958.
 Blake Edwards wrote the first version of the script.
 Quine recruited writer Larry Gelbart to write a draft, and S. N. Behrman revised it.

 Lemmon and Kim Novak had appeared together on screen twice previously, in Phffft (1954) and Bell, Book and Candle (1958).
 Novak, who had previously been engaged to marry Quine, was paid $600,000.
 It was her last performance for Columbia after eight years with the studio.

 The song "A Foggy Day (in London Town)" by George and Ira Gershwin, which serves as the film's main theme, was introduced in the 1937 Fred Astaire film A Damsel in Distress.

 Filming began on May 15, 1961.
 The opening London scenes were filmed at the Columbia Ranch in Burbank, California.
 The closing scenes set on the cliffs of Cornwall were filmed at Point Lobos State Natural Reserve in Carmel, California.